knxrb/knxrb/README.md

 ---

-Experimenting with game development tech is something Like to do with some of my time outside of work; most recently, large modular terrain streaming mechanics and performance.
+Experimenting with game development tech is something I enjoy doing with some of my time outside of work; most recently, large modular terrain streaming mechanics and performance.

 I also like to travel and have visited Brazil many times, with occasional travel to Europe such as Germany and France.